Chart Color Schemes

 Mount Sheridan's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Mount Sheridan.
-Both young and old age cohorts have a low prevalence of common health conditions.
+Both young and old age cohorts have low prevalence of common health conditions.

 Frequently Asked Questions - Health